Jon Rappoport has worked as a free-lance investigative reporter for over 30 years.

 A painter, Jon's work has been shown in galleries in Los Angeles and New York.
 His poetry has been published by The Massachusetts Review.

-He is a graduate of Amherst College (BA, Philosophy), and lives with his wife, Dr. Laura Thompson, in San Diego.
+He is a graduate of Amherst College (BA, Philosophy), and lives with his wife, Laura, in San Diego.